Campaign on granting Nizami the status of the national poet of Azerbaijan: Russia

 In 2002 a monument to Nizami was erected in St. Petersburg at the opening ceremony of which the presidents of Azerbaijan and Russia were present.
-In his speech made at the opening ceremony Russian President Vladimir Putin said, "A very happy and solemn event is taking place now – we are unveiling a monument to the prominent son of East, to the prominent son of Azerbaijan – poet and thinker Nizami.Невское время.
-11 июня 2002. В Баку — Пушкин, у нас — Низами.
+In his speech made at the opening ceremony Russian President Vladimir Putin said, "A very happy and solemn event is taking place now – we are unveiling a monument to the prominent son of East, to the prominent son of Azerbaijan – poet and thinker Nizami.
 The head of the Iranian Philology Department and the dean of the Oriental Faculty of St. Petersburg State University I. M. Steblin-Kamensky, speaking of this monument characterises the description of Nizami as an Azerbaijani poet as a fruit of nationalist tendencies and as an "outright falsification".